ZachIsAGardner/Chess/README.md

 # Chess

-Chess is an app coded in ruby that can played in the terminal.
+Chess is an app coded in ruby that can be played in the terminal.

 Instructions
 ===